xtcnd3/btree-framework/README.md

 ```
 <br>
 <br>
 If your project doesn't use cmake, then please refer to section "2.2.
 Windows" of the [README](https://github.com/andreas-steffens/btree-framework/blob/master/README) file.
 Under linux you will have to add this project as a library or as source manually to your make files.
+Please read section "2.1.1.
+How to build using a makefile" of the [README](https://github.com/andreas-steffens/btree-framework/blob/master/README) file, to see how to do that.
 <br>
 <br>
 If your project uses cmake, then the appropriate CMakeLists.txt(s) need(s) to be modified.
 By default, the directory in which the btree framework is cloned into, is called btree-framework, if you have used the above commands.
 Since it is also possible to have this project as a sub-module in another repository, it can be checked out to a folder with a different name.
 Hence, in the below description the btree framework main directory is displayed as this placeholder: `<btree-framework>`.